Ong23/Final-Year-Project_-Restaurant-Reservation-System/README.md

 # Restaurant Reservation System
-A web-based table booking system with multipple features such as restaurant menu management, reporting feature, and so on.
+A web-based table booking system with multiple features such as restaurant menu management, reporting feature, and so on.

 ## Table of contents